eventbrite/eventbrite-sdk-javascript/.github/ISSUE_TEMPLATE.md

 ## Steps to Reproduce (for bugs)
 <!--- Provide a link to a live example, or an unambiguous set of steps to -->
 <!--- reproduce this bug.
 Include code to reproduce, if relevant -->
-* Link to your project or codepen:
-1.
-2.
-3.
-4.

 ## Screenshots (if appropriate):